Stock market today: Asian shares mostly rise after House approves debt ceiling deal

 "Following recent disappointing economic data from China, the real economy levered stocks are likely to underperform.
 If economic data from China continues to miss expectations, more participants could start to forecast a lower China GDP for the quarters ahead," Anderson Alves at ActivTrades said.

-If the debt deal also passes in the Senate, government checks will continue to go out to Social Security recipients, veterans and others and would prevent financial upheaval at home and abroad, ahead of the Monday deadline when the Treasury has said the U.S. would run out of money to pay its debts.
+If the debt deal also passes in the Senate, government checks will continue to go out and it would prevent financial upheaval at home and abroad ahead of the Monday deadline when the Treasury said the U.S. would run out of money to pay its debts.

 Wall Street slipped as stocks slumped worldwide Wednesday on worries about the strength of the global economy and inflation.